 Layne learned to surf in Santa Barbara and later moved to Southern California.
 She now surfs in colder water in the north of the state.

-How to Repair Your Wetsuit Cheaply at Home (Rips and Tears)
+How to Repair Your Wetsuit Cheaply at Home

 Will the Wetsuit Company Repair It?

 If you have excellent coverage with a company like Reef or Patagonia or some of the more obscure and expensive brands of suits like Matuse, I highly suggesting sending the suit in to have it repaired professionally.
 You do not want to go and puncture holes in a suit that cost you big bucks and can be repaired for free (minus shipping).
 If you have a Patagonia suit, just walk it into the store.
 Seriously, they have great customer care.